-We also ate local sausage that you could eat on the go, or bring home:
+We also ate local sausage (Fuet) that you could eat on the go, or bring home:

 The Formatgeria La Sue: Cheese In Barcelona

-Next up, and among my favorites was a stop at Formatgeria La Seu, a small cheese shop hidden away at 16 Dagueria.
-It’s run by Catherine, a Scottish woman who calls herself a little “crazy” and who will take offense if you take a photo without asking first.
+Next up, and among my favourites was a stop at Formatgeria La Seu, a small cheese shop hidden away at 16 Dagueria.
+It’s run by Catherine, a Scottish woman who calls herself a little “crazy” and who will take offence if you take a photo without asking first.
 She handpicks all the cheeses herself from small local producers.